techidaily/site-win11/source/_posts/7-key-approaches-to-cure-the-ailing-windows-service-control-panel.md

  By now, the Services tool should be up and running.
 But if the issue persists, then you might consider resetting your device.

  When you reset Windows, the system will be restored to its factory settings, but your data will be safe.
-But to be on the safe side, consider[backing up your Windows device to the cloud](https://www.makeuseof.com/tag/backup-windows-computer-cloud/) first before resetting it.
+But to be on the safe side, consider [backing up your Windows device to the cloud](https://www.makeuseof.com/tag/backup-windows-computer-cloud/) first before resetting it.

 Now, here are the steps for resetting Windows: